Ekwueme-Optimal/printf/README.md

 The _Prinf() Project 📁
 Alx -printf paired project
-OSSCO MAIKA BONIFACE AND CHARIT EKWUEME
+OSSCO MAIKA BONIFACE AND CHARITY EKWUEME
-The _Prinf() Project 📁

 A. TABLE OF CONTENT
 Task 0